100+ Sleep Apnea Statistics and Facts That You Should Know in 2024

 How Many People Have Sleep Apnea?

-Recent estimates suggest nearly 1 billion people have sleep apnea worldwide, with 936 cases of Obstructive Sleep Apnea alone.
+Recent estimates suggest nearly 1 billion people have sleep apnea worldwide, with 936 million cases of Obstructive Sleep Apnea alone.
 US officials estimate more than 30 million Americans are affected, though the majority are undiagnosed.

 United States